oszuidwest/zwfm-liquidsoap/README.md

 object with its connection state.
 Left and right levels are separate.
 Digital silence is clamped to `-120.0` dBFS; levels are `null` when SRT is disconnected.
 Every active SRT connection includes the peer address, negotiated receive latency, receive buffer, round-trip time, and total dropped packets.
+If its statistics cannot be read, the connection stays listed and connected with `null` metrics and a `statistics_error`.
 Because `/status` does not require authentication, peer addresses are `null` by default.
 Send the same `Authorization: Bearer <token>` header configured for `POST /metadata` to include them.